arviz-devs/arviz/doc/source/contributing/how_to_release.md

 7. Add a follow-up PR changing the version string to include the dev flag.
 Make sure the version string is [PEP 440](https://peps.python.org/pep-0440/#appendix-b-parsing-version-strings-with-regular-expressions) compliant.

-8. Use the following template to add empty subheadings to the `CHANGELOG.md` file.
+8. Use the following template to add empty subheadings to the `CHANGELOG.md` file in the follow-up PR.

    ```markdown
    ## v0.x.x Unreleased